dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 Superclass constructors with optional positional parameters are hard to forward to.
 It would be wonderful if it was possible to have both optional positional parameters and named parameters on the same function.
 We ignore the optional parameters when they would occur in a constructor where they cannot be optional, either because there are also named parameters, or because there are later required parameters, like you would get for `Foo(default, this.x)`, or where they are followed by other optional parameters.
 The last case is to avoid adding an optional parameter to a superclass constructor from being a breaking change.
 The alternative would be to make the parameter required, which would also make adding an *optional* parameter to a superclass constructor a breaking change.
 This feature is about doing the right thing easily in simple cases.
 In cases with conflicts and incompatible parameter lists, it will still be necessary (or at least better) to write the constructor by hand.

-You only get default constructors when you declare *no* constructors.
-If you want to forward ten superclass constructors, and change the eleventh just a bit, or add an eleventh factory constructor, then you have to write all of the other ten, but at least you only need to write `default Foo.bar(super.bar);` and not repeat every parameter.
+You only get a default constructor when you declare *no* constructors.
+At least it's easy to introduce the equivalent of a default constructor explicitly: `default Foo(super);`.

+You only get the unnnamed constructor as default forwarded constructor.
+We could forward all accessible named constructors too, but it might introduce constructors that you are not interested in, or not aware of, but which your clients start using anyway.
+If you later add a static member with the same name, it will hide the named forwarding constructor and break client code.
+It's easy to get a forwarding constructor if you do want it: `default Foo.foo(super.foo);`.

 It's always possible to write exactly the same constructors manually, so this change does not introduce any new expressive power.
 It's always possible to move away from default constructors to explicitly written constructors (except for classes used as mixins, which are always going to be highly restricted).
 As such, the feature has no back-end impact, it can be implemented entirely in the front-end.
 Back-ends may want to tree-shake unused constructors, or unused constructors parameters, though.